cdd1969/convert2ugrid/readme.txt

 A) Documentation can be found under:
-        ./info/documentation.docx

-B) Example of the output can be found under:
-        ./example_NSBS/
+        ./info/convert2ugrid_documentation.pdf

+B) A tutorial is described in HOWTO section of documentation

 C) To use the convertor do the following steps:
         1) open file ./convert2ugrid.py